-Along with the expansion of the digital universe, cybersecurity investments have been climbing, reaching $86.4 billion in 2017, according to market research from Gartner.
-Although expenditures have constantly risen in the past decade and are poised to surpass $100 billion by 2020, the overwhelming majority of Chief Information Security Officers (CISOs) are concerned about keeping up with the rising threats as their organizations roll out digital strategies.
+Along with the expansion of the digital universe, cybersecurity investments have been climbing, reaching $114.8 billion in 2018, according to market research from Gartner.
+Although expenditures have constantly risen in the past decade and are poised to surpass $124 billion in 2019, the overwhelming majority of Chief Information Security Officers (CISOs) are concerned about keeping up with the rising threats as their organizations roll out digital strategies.

 According to ServiceNow’s Global CISO Study, a mere 19 percent of some 300 CISOs across a variety of industries felt their organizations were highly effective at preventing a security incident.
 Eight out of ten CISOs are highly concerned that breaches are going unaddressed.
 Even worse, another 78 percent are worried about their ability to detect a breach in the first place.
 Here are six reasons why.

 Digitally astute organizations are building immense data silos and a third platform in an effort to reinvent their business.
 They’re taking advantage of mobile computing, social media, cloud computing, data analytics and the Internet of Things (IoT) to capture market share and create new revenue streams.
 Along with this pursuit, they’re exposing themselves to a radically changing threat landscape — yet few are undertaking the necessary adjustments.
 Ernst & Young’s Global Information Security Survey revealed that only 5 percent of respondents have significantly changed their organization's strategy and plans in the recent past, even after recognizing they are exposed to an increasing number of risks.
 The vast majority of them see no necessity for any adjustments.

 2. Misclassified datasets